 Hospitality and Leisure M&A: Disruption and Innovation Driving Deals in a Fragmented Industry

-By Mark Uhrynuk, Hong Kong and Rod Brown, Singapore
+By Mark Uhrynuk, Hong Kong

 In recent years, M&A activity in the hospitality and leisure (H&L) industry has grown significantly.
 Even as global M&A deal values for the first half of this year fell below where they were 12 months ago, large-scale, cross-border M&A activity in the H&L sector has dominated the headlines with a number of high profile deals in 2016.